atsushieno/aap-core/docs/MIDI_DEVICE_SERVICE.md

 It is just compliant to Android MIDI API.
 The metadata should be modified to match the product you want to turn into a MIDI device service.

+## MIDI 1.0/2.0 protocols

+AudioPluginMidiDeviceService internally uses MIDI 2.0 UMP to send MIDI input messages to the instrument plugin, and the instrument plugin is supposed to downconvert to MIDI 1.0 stream if it cannot handle UMPs. aap-lv2 does this automatically. aap-juce plugins do not.

+AudioPluginMidiDeviceService is instantiated without protocol information, and it receives MIDI inputs without being given the protocol.

+Ideally it would consume some MIDI CI Protocol messages to switch those message types, but at this state there is no correlated feedback channel to send MIDI CI responses to the client.

+### MIDI 1.0 or 2.0 between app and MidiDeviceService

+`aap-midi-device-service` app has a checkbox that says "Use MIDI 2.0 Protocol".
+Its scope is limited to determine whether it sends UMP messages or traditional MIDI 1.0 bytes, not to control whether the MidiDeviceService should use MIDI 2.0 Protocols or not for its internal interaction with AAP instrument.
+For the reason explained above, a MIDI client has no control over which MIDI protocol `AudioPluginMidiDeviceService` uses.